Legal Guide to Application Fees and Refund Policies in California (2025 Update)

-If you're a property owner or manager in the East Bay, navigating California's rental application fee laws is essential for legal compliance and maintaining positive tenant relationships.
-California has specific regulations designed to protect both landlords and renters during the application process, with clear guidelines on what you can charge, when you can charge it, and how refunds must be handled.
+If you're a property owner or manager in the East Bay, navigating California's rental application fee laws is essential for compliance and maintaining positive tenant relationships.
+California has specific regulations designed to protect both landlords and renters during the application process, with clear guidelines on what you can charge, how you must disclose information, and when refunds are required.

-As a landlord in San Ramon, Pleasanton, Dublin, or other East Bay communities, understanding these regulations helps you maintain a professional, compliant rental business while finding qualified tenants efficiently.
+As a landlord in San Ramon, Pleasanton, Dublin, or other East Bay communities, understanding these updated regulations helps you run a professional, compliant rental business while efficiently securing qualified tenants.

-This fee is designed to cover your actual costs of screening potential tenants, including credit reports, background checks, reference verification, and the administrative time needed to process applications.
-However, most experienced property managers in the East Bay charge less than the maximum to remain competitive in the market.
+This fee is intended to cover actual screening costs, such as credit reports, background checks, reference verification, and the administrative time needed to process applications.

 Key Legal Requirements for California Rental Application Fees